ndipenoch/G00352031-LIVESCORES/README.md

 My single page angular app is a livescores web page.
-It provides real time livescores for football matches around the world with fixtures, results and table standing for 8 of Europe’s top football division.
+It provides real time livescores for football matches around the world with fixtures, results and table standing for 8 of Europe’s top football divisions.
 Also, any users or clients can contact us by filling an online form on the website to report any issues, suggestions...ect.
 There is also an administrator’s portal on the page were an administrator can connect to see how many messages/requests we have received and with the clients details they can contact them.
 An administrator can delete message permanently to clear the inbox and can also update a message if needed.